MURSAIN - specialist in building moisture issues, helping preserve heritage buildings

 Does friable plaster mean the wall has to be rebuilt?

 Not necessarily.
-First, you need to understand the cause of the moisture and the wall's actual condition.
+First, you need to understand the cause of the moisture and the wall's actual condition before deciding whether the plaster or the wall itself needs rebuilding.

 Continue your journey